-At sunset you get a wonderful panorama over the largely undeveloped Mermejita Beach where you’ll spot people doing yoga, meditating, and frolicking in the surf while taking in the last of the light.
+At sunset you get a wonderful panorama over the largely undeveloped Mermejita Beach.
+You’ll spot people doing yoga, meditating, and frolicking in the surf while taking in the last of the light.

 Hit the Stunning Mazunte Beaches

-The other main stretch of sand is Mermejita Beach, a more secluded, undeveloped part of the coast that’s as pretty as it is peaceful.
-Don’t expect bars or shops nearby and come prepared with everything you need otherwise you’ll face a steep walk back into town for supplies.
+The other main stretch of sand is Mermejita Beach.
+A more secluded, undeveloped part of the coast, it’s as pretty as it is peaceful.
+Don’t expect bars or shops nearby.
+Come here prepared with everything you need otherwise you’ll face a steep walk back into town for supplies.

-A word of caution, take care when you’re swimming in the sea here.
+A word of caution, take care when you’re swimming in the sea in Mazunte Oaxaca.
 The waves are huge and the current is strong.
 There are lifeguards on at peak times of year, but take care at all times and don’t go out of your depth.

-There are lots of tours that run from Mazunte Beach, and if you’re there at the right time of year from around November to March you can jump on the dolphin, whale and tortoise spotting excursions that run daily.
+There are lots of incredible tours that run from Mazunte Beach.
+If you’re there at the right time of year you can jump on the dolphin, whale and tortoise spotting excursions that run daily.
+These go from around November to March.

 We paid $250MXN (£10GBP, $13.50USD) per person for a tour that started at 7.00am (although we were given various start times between 7 to 7.30 – as I said earlier, Mazunte works on its own time zone) and finished at 10.30am to avoid the midday heat.

-The captain took us around a few local landmarks, explaining to us about the colonies of birds that made their home there and the views back towards the shore were breathtaking.
+The captain took us around a few local landmarks, explaining about the colonies of birds that made their home there.
+The views back towards the shore from here were absolutely breathtaking.
 We then headed out to sea to look for the dolphins, whales and turtles.

 The captain explained to us that he used to be involved in the business of catching turtles but had changed to running tours once the ban on turtle hunting came in (more on that later).
-This gives another reason to support these tours, as you’re also directly helping with the conservation effort by providing turtle hunters with an alternative income.
+This gives another reason to support these tours.
+You’re directly helping with the conservation effort by providing turtle hunters with an alternative income.

-Yoga is everywhere in Mazunte and you can’t go 5 yards without stumbling across a yoga school, bumping into someone with a yoga mat slung over their shoulder, or seeing someone doing a downward facing dog on the beach.
+Yoga is everywhere in Mazunte Oaxaca.
+You can’t go 5 yards without stumbling across a yoga school, bumping into someone with a yoga mat slung over their shoulder, or seeing someone doing a downward facing dog on the beach.

 You can find classes for virtually any brand of yoga that you like and prices start at around $60MXN (£2.40GBP, $3.25USD).
 Even if you’re not a yoga enthusiast, this is a great place to give it a go as many classes accommodate beginners as well, so when in Rome!

 Alternatively if you’re an experienced practitioner, just head down to the beach and crack on with your own routine.
-This is a popular thing to do at sunset on Mermejita Beach and we saw plenty of people doing their own thing, from deep meditation to late afternoon sun salutes.
+This is a popular thing to do at sunset on Mermejita Beach.
+We saw plenty of people doing their own thing here, from deep meditation to late afternoon sun salutes.